OfficeDev/office-js-docs-pr/docs/outlook/delegate-access.md

 |EditAll|32 (100000)|Can edit any items.|

 > [!NOTE]
-> Currently the API supports getting existing permissions, but not setting permissions.
+> Currently, the API supports getting existing permissions, but not setting permissions.

-The [DelegatePermissions](/javascript/api/outlook/office.mailboxenums.delegatepermissions) object is implemented using a bitmask to indicate the permissions.
-Each position in the bitmask represents a particular permission and if it's set to `1` then the user has the respective permission.
+The [DelegatePermissions](/javascript/api/outlook/office.mailboxenums.delegatepermissions) enum returned by the [delegatePermissions](/javascript/api/outlook/office.sharedproperties#outlook-office-sharedproperties-delegatepermissions-member) property is implemented using a bitmask to indicate the permissions.
+Each position in the bitmask represents a particular permission and if it's set to `1`, then the user has the respective permission.
 For example, if the second bit from the right is `1`, then the user has **Write** permission.

 ## Perform an operation as a delegate or shared mailbox user

 Once you've identified that the current folder or mailbox is shared, your add-in can then perform any necessary operations within the shared environment.
-If you need additional information about the shared folder or shared mailbox other than the properties returned from the `getSharedPropertiesAsync` call, you must configure your add-in's permission in the manifest, then use Microsoft Graph to complete the operations.
+If you need additional information about the shared folder or shared mailbox other than the properties returned by the `getSharedPropertiesAsync` call, you must first configure your add-in's permission in the manifest.
+Then, use Microsoft Graph to complete the operations.

 > [!NOTE]
 > Exchange Web Services (EWS) isn't supported in shared folder and shared mailbox scenarios.